Rostlab/JS16_ProjectA/README.md

 * Clone this project to a folder on your harddrive and open a console inside it
 * Run `sudo npm install` to install any submodules required
 * Copy the config file in `cfg` to `config.json` and edit it
+* Togi: I left username and password empty.
+With that you can avoid Mongoose connection errors.
 * Start local MongoDB server with `mongod --dbpath /your/db/path/here --port 12345`
 * Run `nodejs app.js` to start the server
 * Node should show in console `Mongoose connected - Node server is listening on port 8080`
 * If needed, you can start MongoDB shell via `mongo`.
+Then type `show dbs` to see all databases.
+Type `use db_name_here` to switch to preferred database.
+With `show collections` you can see all tables (in NoSQL tables are called collections).
+With `db.collection_name.find()` you can output the collection content.